-Record your own music
+Record and mix your own music for free

-For Mac users, Garageband was one of the first digital audio workstations they likely ever used.
-As an alternative to expensive software, like Pro Tools, it acts as a piece of introductory software that lets users record and mix their own music without having to pay high prices.
-It also serves as a stepping stone for Mac users before they use Logic Pro, also a piece of paid software.
-But just because it's free doesn’t mean it isn’t useful.
+For Mac users, Garageband was one of the first digital audio workstations that they'll likely ever use as an alternative to expensive sound companions such as Pro Tools.
+It acts as a piece of introductory software that allows users to record and mix their own music without having to pay high prices.
+It also serves as a stepping stone for Mac users before they use Logic Pro, another paid recording and mixing program.
+Nonetheless, just because it's free doesn’t mean it isn’t useful.

 Designed for beginners

 Professional audio tools can be complicated to use, but Garageband has made it simple for even beginners to get in on the music.
 With a stripped-down user interface, it’s accessible and easy to use for most musicians or users familiar with Apple products.
 With a wide range of sound libraries offering limitless loops, samples, and an excellent drumming program, it guarantees to produce quality music that will also allow you to have fun doing the mixing process.